Athletic Bilbao signing policy: Ethnic minorities

 By 2024, the reserve teams contained several promising players of partial or full African origin including Adama Boiro, Junior Bita, Igor Oyono and Elijah Gift, while new signing Álvaro Djaló was in the main squad – cousin of Adu Ares, the winger joined for an initial €15 million fee (one of the club's biggest transfer outlays) from SC Braga of Portugal, having developed there and with no immediately obvious Basque links due to being born in Madrid and of West African heritage; however, most of his childhood was spent in Bilbao.
 Djaló and Boiro appeared for the first team several times that season before the club signed Maroan Sannadi, a forward of Moroccan origin born and raised in Vitoria-Gasteiz.
 Quickly pressed into elite action at club level for the first time in his career, Sannadi made his debut for Morocco in June 2025, becoming the first Athletic player to represent any North African or Arab nation as a full international.
+Six months later, half-Brazilian midfielder Selton Sánchez made his first-team debut aged 18.

 French players

 The club has also recruited players from the French Northern Basque Country (a region of 300,000 where rugby union is the most popular sport) with Bixente Lizarazu being the first French-Basque to play for the senior team in 1996.

 The signing of Aymeric Laporte prompted debate among supporters and columnists regarding the definitions of the policy when he became the first Frenchman to successfully graduate from the club's youth system in 2012, as he had no link to the Basque region through birth or residency, and a blood link only via great-grandparents.
 He did play for a team in the territory, Aviron Bayonnais, but only by arrangement after the initial approach from Athletic in 2009, as he was too young to move to a club outside France at the time – he arrived formally in 2010.

 Yanis Rahmani, a Frenchman of Algerian origin raised in Sestao, progressed as far as Basconia at the same time as Laporte but did not turn professional with the club.
 Others have progressed no further than youth level.
-In 2024, Johaneko Louis-Jean (a Bayonne native of Haitian descent) joined the club following the collapse of his previous team Bordeaux.
+In 2024, Johaneko Louis-Jean (a Bayonne native of Afro-Caribbean descent) joined the club following the financial collapse of his previous team Bordeaux; He made his senior debut in 2026.